Saudi Arabia: The kingdom finally opens its doors to tourists and I stepped through

 I came to see the world’s 12th largest country finally opening itself to the planet after so many years of mystery.
 From my vantage point at dusk, nothing better symbolizes what I would experience in 12 days in Saudi Arabia.
 A jagged skyline of skyscrapers cuts through the gray, dusty sky, the buildings beaming like lights on fog-engulfed ships at sea.

-Yes, Saudi Arabia is shining a light toward a bright future while trying darken its controversial past.
+Yes, Saudi Arabia is shining a light toward a bright future while trying darken its oppressive past.

 Why I came